-I’m working on a book where my main character is an ‘Influencer,’ she makes a load of money from social media, she vlogs, blogs and is an Instagram boss and if you want to read the rest of the synopsis you can do so here.
+I’m working on a book where one of my main characters is an ‘Influencer,’ she makes a load of money from social media, she vlogs, blogs and is an Instagram boss and my research has led me to all kinds of places.

 ‘But this is a post about Instagram pictures!’
 I hear you shout, ‘What’s that got to do with your book?’

-Because this week, I behaved as if I were my main character in the book I’m writing.
+Because this week, I behaved as if I were that character in the book I’m working on.
 As if I made my income from social media, as if I was an ‘influencer,’ and the results were pretty amazing.

-I’ve been on Instagram for about four years, sometimes I hate the little app, but mostly I love it.
+I’ve been on Instagram for a while.
+Sometimes I hate the little app, but mostly I love it.

 The thing is, I’m not an Instagram expert, I know what you need to do if you want to grow your account, but much as I wanted to, I could never really do much of the common advice.
-I like photographing too many different aspects of my life.
+I enjoy photographing too many aspects of my life.

 The photo above is a screenshot of my account this time last year.
 My gallery is not that pleasing.
 There is no consistent theme, no chequerboard of light and dark images and no continuity.
 You glance at that and you are literally getting a mix of everything.